-Stephen Henry, D.O., an assistant professor in the Department of Orthopaedics at the University of Miami Miller School of Medicine, says that, along with BMI, it’s important to know your body fat percentage as well when assessing your overall fitness and future goals.
+Stephen Henry, D.O., an orthopaedic sports medicine expert at the University of Miami Sports Medicine Institute, says that, along with BMI, it’s important to know your body fat percentage as well when assessing your overall fitness and future goals.
 "I think it’s valuable to look at your body fat percentage along with BMI and overall metabolic profile, including a lipid panel, thyroid function, and overall exercise capacity,” he says.
 “This gives us a clearer overall picture of a patient’s fitness and allows us to determine what steps are needed to move their health in the right direction.”

 According to the American Council on Exercise, there are several ways to calculate your body fat percentage.
 Methods, such as hydrostatic weighing, Bod Pod, or Dual X-ray Energy Absorptiometry (DEXA), can all produce accurate results.
 Less expensive options include bioelectrical impedance analysis and the tried and true skin-fold calipers.